dimuththarindu/Password-Generator/README.md

 # Online Password Generator

-This webpage will create random, strong passwords locally using keyboard (Ex: A, G, %, G, etc) and non-keyboard characters (Ex: ⢕, ㄉ, ♛, ⶰ, タ).
+This webpage will create random, strong passwords locally using keyboard (Ex: A, G, %, G, etc) and non-keyboard characters (Ex: ⢕, ㄉ, ♛, ⶰ, タ, etc).
 These passwords will be extremely hard to crack and impossible to guess.
 Therefore, it is recommended to use a password manager to store passwords.
 Generated passwords will not be stored in anywhere.